 Your vacation ends with breakfast this morning.
 (B)Meals

-Local Guide for city sightseeing in Edinburgh; host service in London; professional Tour Director while touringTransportation
+Local Guide for city sightseeing in Paris; professional Tour Director while touringTransportation